raspberrypi/documentation/configuration/security.md

 However, if you wish to expose your Raspberry Pi directly to the internet, either with a direct connection (unlikely) or by letting certain protocols through your router firewall (e.g. SSH), then you need to make some basic security changes.

-Even if you are hidden behind a
+Even if you are hidden behind a firewall, it is sensible to take security seriously.
+This documentation will describe some ways of improving the security of your Raspberry pi, but it is not exhaustive.

 ## Change your default password

 The default username and password is used for every single Raspberry Pi running Raspbian.
-So, if you can get access to a Raspberry Pi, and these setting shave not been changed, you have `root` access to that Raspberry Pi.
+So, if you can get access to a Raspberry Pi, and these settings have not been changed, you have `root` access to that Raspberry Pi.

 So the first thing to do is change the password.
 This can be done via the raspi-config application, or from the command line.
 ```